-CO1 Understand the graphs of functions (curves) by knowing their characteristics like asymptotes and curvature.
-CO2 Solve first order ordinary differential equations using various methods and apply them to physical problems.
-CO3 Learn methodology to Solve second order ordinary differential equations and apply them to solve applied problems of electrical circuits.
-CO4 Develop understanding of the concepts and methods of system of linear equations and apply them to solve a system.
-CO5 Study and use the eigen values and eigen vectors of matrices, its properties and applications.
+CO1 Describe graphs of functions (curves) and their characteristics like asymptotes and curvature.
+CO2 Solve first order ordinary differential equations using various methods and apply them to find solutions of physical problems.
+CO3 Explain the methodology to solve second order ordinary differential equations and apply them to solve applied problems of electrical circuits.
+CO4 Explore the concepts and methods of system of linear equations to solve a system.
+CO5 Use the eigen values and eigen vectors of matrices, its properties and applications of SVD.